 What if you’re moving somewhere that’s so crowded you can’t leave a moving container or park a rental truck?
 Depending on the location, PODS City Service may be just the solution for you.
 Available in select ZIP codes, the service is designed for those moving in the most urban areas.
 As with the standard PODS service, a driver brings a container to you, but it stays on the truck while you load or unload with the help of a built-in lift.
 The driver also stays with the container to guard against tickets and help protect your belongings during your loading and unloading process.
 Then your container gets whisked to your new digs — or to a PODS Storage Center if you can’t move in right away.

 Let’s be real: Most of us are going to choose the self-moving company that’s easiest on our wallets.
 But there are other factors in DIY moving you should consider before you make the final call.

 Think about the following before you hire a self-moving company:

 - Reputation: What feedback has the company received from past customers?
-Is the company highly rated by professional reviewers?
+Is the company highly rated by reviewers?
 Does your cousin have a horror story about her container arriving weeks after the promised date?

 - Ease: Is it easy to get in touch with the company?
 Can you get a fast and free quote?
 Does the company regularly operate in your area, or will this be a stretch for them (increasing the possibility of delays or mistakes)?

-Speaking of services, let’s look at how different moving container companies’ offerings compare.
+And speaking of services, let’s look at how different moving container companies’ offerings compare.

-Table: Comparing PODS & Other Moving Container Companies
+Comparing PODS & Other Moving Container Companies

 |Local moves||Yes||Not usually|

-|Nationwide coverage||230+ locations in the US, UK and Australia||Varies by company|
+|Nationwide coverage||230+ locations in the US, UK, and Australia||Varies by company|

 |Loading/unloading time allowance||30 days (with option to store longer with monthly rental fee)||Varies (from 3 to 30+ days)|